 - Controls on Materials & Supplies

-As a result of the Kaizen strategies implemented by Manex, Soapy Faith has seen a significant reduction in waste in finished goods inventory and production lead time, as well as achieved 55% reduction in production process travel time on the production floor.
+As a result of the continuous improvement and Kaizen strategies implemented by Manex, Soapy Faith has seen a significant reduction in waste in finished goods inventory and production lead time, as well as achieved 55% reduction in production process travel time on the production floor.

 Soapy Faith expects an increase of at least $18,000 in new sales and retained sales in the coming year.
 They are now able to hire more employees.